 Group participating in a kettlebell work out in the sunshine in morocco

-I booked my in:spa trip last minute and on somewhat of a whim.
+I booked my in:spa wellness retreat at the last minute and on somewhat of a whim.
 A boost of sunshine and endorphins seemed to be exactly the right tonic for January.
+I was in need of a wellness reboot after Christmas and had searched for a fitness and detox retreat and wanted a real kick start and something more nurturing than a bootcamp.
+I was reassured that I wouldn’t go hungry but would be likely to lose some weight.

 A first time visitor to Morocco I was pleasantly surprised by how quick and easy it was to get there.
-A fuss-free three and a half hour flight from London and I was off the plane to be greeted by my smiling driver.
-Transfers took just under 45 minutes and offer the first opportunity to get chatting to the fellow guests.
+A fuss-free three and a half hour flight from London and I was off the plane to be greeted by smiling, reassuring in;spa team members.
+The transfers took just under 45 minutes and offer the first opportunity to get chatting to the fellow guests.

 Pool in Marrakech with loungers and trees

 Hike day and it was up bright and early for breakfast to fuel the walk.
 I knew food would be a huge part of the retreat but didn’t know the specifics.
-I must say I was pleasantly surprised.
+I must say I was delighted with the food.
 Each meal is a wonderfully colourful buffet spread and in no way are you limited or restricted.
 If you want seconds that’s fine, although the nutritionist is on hand to guide and advise based on your individual goals.
+And that’s the excellent thing about in:spa compared to checking into a hotel with a health programme.
+The wellness experts are with you all the time.
+You’re unlimited stream of advice through chats during hikes and over meal times is all included!

 A group hiking in the Atlas mountains, Morocco

-After lunch there was the opportunity for some R&R in the sunshine and my legs were thankful.
-After a couple of hours of sunbathing on my private terrace (yes, sunbathing in January – bliss!)
-Then came the time for a boxing session.
+After lunch, which was a stunning colourful buffet there was the opportunity for some R&R in the sunshine and my legs were thankful.
+After a couple of hours of sunbathing on my private terrace (yes, sunbathing in January – bliss!) then came the time for a boxing session.
 A great introduction to a new way of exercising and the snow-capped mountains for a backdrop really do help when you’re tiring.
+The in:spa team keep you motivated and encouraged throughout the day.
+They’re a really wonderful collection of people chosen not just for their expertise, but for their engaging personalities.
+You feel truly supported and cared for.

 You might think a whole day at the hotel could become a little samey but with the group activities plus private sessions there was more than enough to keep me entertained.
 The couple of hours I had in the afternoon provided a welcome opportunity to read my book by the pool.